pavelsaman/pavelsaman.github.io/_posts/2020-04-25-premature-optimization-benchmarking-and-why-it-seems-difficult.md

 It's a widespead notion that [premature optimization](https://softwareengineering.stackexchange.com/questions/80084/is-premature-optimization-really-the-root-of-all-evil) is bad, or as many say, the root of all evil.
 Some add other bits into the discussion such as optimization without prior measurement is always premature.
 I don't have specific developer advice in this area (well, I'm not a developer after all), but I'll share my personal opinion on why I think IT world seems difficult to many in regard to this very topic.

 If you've gone to an IT high school just like me, you were probably tought some programming language.
-Many times we did just some basics such as learning the syntax, some basic stuctures of the language, so we were able to piece together some useless stuff such as various ways to sort a list etc.
+Many times we did just some basics such as learning the syntax, some basic stuctures of the language, so we were able to piece together some useless stuff such as various ways to sort a list, etc.

 To be a bit more specific, a typical way we were tought to use any programming language (we mostly learnt some C, C#) was something like this (I'll show all these examples in Perl):